 Tips for the most amazing gluten free white bread recipe

-So tip #2 – use these flours.
+So tip #2 – use the flours in the recipe.
 They create a lovely loaf of amazing bread because the fiber and protein content of these particular flours work perfectly together.

 Tip #4 – Use the golden flax seeds.
 They are new for us here at Gluten-Free-Bread.
-I found them at Whole Foods, labled golden flax seed meal.
+I found them at Whole Foods, labeled golden flax seed meal.
 The texture is different from regular ground flax seed – the golden variety seems finer.